-I fill my cup to the brim with fruit before blending because I have a single serving cup.
+I fill my cup to the brim with fruit before adding milk and blending because I have a single serving cup.
 This gives me a very dense smoothie.
 Sometimes I even add more fruit after the first blend to make it more dense.
 You can use less fruit or more milk if you want it more liquid-y.

 If your blender is bigger, try using the measuring units on the side to judge how much fruit and liquid you are putting in.

 - The fruit options are endless when it comes to smoothies!
 If you have a fruit laying around your house that you need to use up, definitely try it in a smoothie!
 I am never afraid of trying new smoothie options.
 Smoothies are easy to add new fruits to.